therealryan/bowlby/README.md

 ## Usage

-The bowlby root page has a form that accepts two types of links:
+Point a browser at the instance (e.g.: if you're running it locally then `http://localhost:56567`) and the root page will show a form that accepts two types of links:
  * Links to specific artifacts, such as you see at the bottom of the summary page of a workflow run (e.g.: `https://github.com/therealryan/bowlby/actions/runs/10391396242/artifacts/1812359413`)
    Bowlby will redirect you to a view of the files in that particular artifact.
    [This set of flows illustrates that operation](http://132.226.129.14:56567/latest/therealryan/bowlby/testing.yml/flow_execution_reports/app/target/mctf/latest/index.html#?inc=chain%3Aartifact)